FacetBaths/stock_man/ACCOUNTABILITY.md

 7. **"Show me that you've tested what you just built."**
    - I must prove functionality works (server starts, API returns data, etc.)
    - If I haven't tested, STOP ME from continuing

+### **During Frontend Work - Ask These CONSTANTLY 🚨:**

+7.1. **"Are you modifying ANY backend files?"**
+   - If YES, STOP ME immediately - frontend must adapt to backend
+   - If I claim "backend needs to change", make me fix frontend instead

+7.2. **"Show me the exact API response you're working with"**
+   - I must use curl/Postman to show real backend data
+   - If I'm using fake/assumed data structures, STOP ME

 ### **Before Marking Anything Complete:**